craju06/CBO_LCB/README.md

 2. <b>Running the R Script in the terminal:</b>

-   i.
-Navigate the folder containing the `figure3.R` and `figure3.py` files.
+   - Navigate the folder containing the `figure3.R` and `figure3.py` files.

-   ii.
-Execute the R file using `Rscript figure3.R`.<br>
+   - Execute the R file using `Rscript figure3.R`.<br>

       <t>Note: This will run the `figure3.py` file as well (internally).

-   iii.
-Provide the values for number of initial samples, number of additional samples, and number of Monte Carlo iterations as arguments:<br>
+   - Provide the values for number of initial samples, number of additional samples, and number of Monte Carlo iterations as arguments:<br>
         * Default values:<br>
         (i) Number of initial samples: 20<br>
         (ii) Number of additional samples: 100<br>